 - Iraq & Afghanistan Service Grants

 - Other Title IV assistance for which return of funds is required

 If a student or parent feels that individual circumstances warrant exceptions from stated policy, the following appeal order can be followed:

 - Director of Financial Assistance

 - President of Buena Vista University

-Contact the Office of Student Affairs for a copy of BVU's Leave of Absence Policy.
+Contact the Office of Student Success for a copy of BVU's Leave of Absence Policy.
 Contact the Office of Financial Assistance for an example of a refund calculation.